 Dake and Bridge (1923, p.
 7) described Kaintuck Hollow Tunnel and mentioned its similarity to St. James Tunnel.
-The two are identical, not only in origin, but also in orientation of the drainage involved in the subterranean capture; therefore, one schematic map portrays the deduced origin of both (fig. 126).
-Prior to capture, the wet-weather stream which flows through the tunnel flowed northeast over what is now a saddle northeast of the tunnel.
+The two are identical, not only in origin, but also in orientation of the drainage involved in the subterranean capture; therefore, one schematic map portrays the deduced origin of both (fig. 136).
+Prior to capture, the wetweather stream which flows through the tunnel flowed northeast over what is now a saddle northeast of the tunnel.
 The stream took a shortcut through (or was captured by) the cave now represented by the natural tunnel.
-Because the stream entered the subjacent cave in what was then the floor of its valley, it eroded downward rapidly in response to the high gradient created by the more direct and lower subsurface channel to Kaintuck Hollow; as a result, the old stream bed preserved in part from the divide or saddle north of the tunnel is higher than the present bed west of the divide.
+Because the stream entered the subjacent cave in what was then the floor of its valley, it eroded downward rapidly in response to the high gradient created by the more direct and lower subsurface channel to Kaintuck Hollow: as a result, the old streambed preserved in part from the divide or saddle north of the tunnel is higher than the present bed west of the divide.

 Erosion has destroyed part of the cave system represented by the tunnel, but small springs at the northwest entrance and due north from the tunnel further suggest karst conditions in the Gasconade Dolomite of the area.
-The parallelism of the northeast trending lower part of the tunnel and the main draw draining into it suggest fracture control of the surface and subsurface drainage.
+The parallelism of the northeast-trending lower part of the tunnel and the main draw draining into it suggest fracture control of the surface and subsurface drainage.

-The name of Kaintuck Hollow is local dialect for "Kentucky" and one might wonder why the original dialect has not been preserved en toto by calling it Kaintuck "Hollah" or "Holler".
+The name of Kaintuck Hollow is local dialect for "Kentucky" and one might wonder why the original dialect has not been preserved in tota by calling it Kaintuck "Hollah" or "Holler."

-If the water is low or a high-clearance vehicle is used, the road paralleling Kaintuck Hollow could be followed northwest for an additional 2 miles to the Mill Creek Recreation Area in the north part of Sec.
+If the water is low or a high-clearance vehicle is used, the road paralleling Kaintuck Hollow could be followed northwest for an additional 2 miles to the Mill Creek Recreation Area in the north part of sec.
 4. High water precluded using the ford 0.5 mile north of Natural Tunnel turnoff.

-288. UNDERPASS CAVE NATURAL TUNNEL AND WATERFALL
+306. UNDERPASS CAVE NATURAL TUNNEL AND WATERFALL

-Osage County, 3 miles southwest of Linn.
-Center, NW1⁄4 NE1⁄4 NE1⁄4 sec.
-22, T. 43 N., R. 9 W. Shown as a cave on Linn 15-minute quadrangle.
+Osage County, 3 miles southwest of Linn, in center NW1/4 NE1/4 NE1/4 sec.
+22, T. 43 N., R. 9 W. Shown as Fisher Cave on Westphalia East 71/2-minute Quadrangle.

-This tunnel is similar to Tunnel Cave (No. 296), 12 miles southeast, in that it is crossed by a country road and contains a vantage-point view of stream piracy.
+This tunnel is similar to Tunnel Cave (No. 315), 12 miles southeast, in that it is crossed by a country road and contains a vantage-point view of stream piracy.
 As an added attraction, Underpass boasts a surprising waterfall in a setting which is paradoxically primeval despite its nearness to the road.